stchris/upbrew/README.md

 Not yet released, don't use it.

 TODO:
-* show the last message
+* -show the last message-
+* show a sub-menu of updates (otherwise long messages get truncated)
-* make it clear when updates are available
+* -make it clear when updates are available-
 * add tests
+* get someone to make a pretty logo for it, instead of showing text